InScight-Magazine/Print-Templates/subfiles/games.typ

 #import "/template-files/inscight-template.typ": *

 #let gamesSummary = (
-    ("Questions drawn from ideas of general science.", "Science Quiz"), ("The theme for this issue is Chemistry.", "Themed Crossword"), ("Link each term with the next, and complete the science word chain!", "Linked List"), )
+    ("Quiz based on the earth and the moon.", "Science Quiz"), ("The theme for this issue is women in science.", "Themed Crossword"), ("Link each term with the next, and complete the science word chain!", "Linked List"), ("Can you guess the names of these scientists?", "Who Am I?"), )

 #let coverData = for (a, t) in gamesSummary [